PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/animations-editor.rst.txt

 .. image:: images/animations-editor/animations-new-empty.png
   :alt: Create a new, empty animation.

 The new animation is empty, so you have to add some frames to it.
-The frames (or better said, the frame keys) could be dragged from the `Assets view <workbench.html#assets-view>`_ or the `Blocks view <workbench.html#blocks-view>`_ and dropped into the animation timeline.
+The frames (or better said, the frame keys) could be dragged from the |AssetsView|_ or the `Blocks view`_ and dropped into the animation timeline.

 .. image:: images/animations-editor/animations-drop-frames-timeline.png